 - Oct 15 – Huanchaco

-Tips – We sped through Peru because we had decided to spend more time in the Galapagos once we go to Ecuador.
-We could’ve easily spent more time in Cusco (we’re talking a week or so if we had the time).
-A four day trek to Machu Picchu along the Salkantay Trek was the perfect length, challenging but rewarding.
-Arequipa is another place we could’ve explored more.
-Unless you really need to split up the trip, the surfing town of Huanchaco is only worth the visit if the sun is shining during high season, which is certainly was not in October.
-Mancora was a place we originally had left off our itinerary but really loved once we visited, it was a great place to unwind after our whirlwind Peru tour.
+Tips For Peru – We sped through Peru because of our decision to spend more time later on in the Galapagos, Ecuador.
+However, we could’ve easily spent more time in Cusco (we’re talking at least a full week we had the time).
+A four day trek to Machu Picchu along the Salkantay Trek was the perfect amount of time; challenging but rewarding.
+Arequipa is another place we could’ve explored more!
+Unless you really need to split up the trip, the surfing town of Huanchaco is only worth the visit if the sun is shining during high season, which is not in October.
+Mancora was a place we originally had left off our itinerary but really loved once we visited; it was a great place to unwind after our whirlwind Peru tour.

 Ecuador (Oct 19 – Nov 16)